hashicorp/consul-template/README.md

 env {
   // ...
 }

-// This is the amount of time to wait before retrying a connection to Consul.
-// Consul Template is highly fault tolerant, meaning it does not exit in the
-// face of failure.
-Instead, it uses exponential back-off and retry functions to
-// wait for the cluster to become available, as is customary in distributed
-// systems.
-retry = "10s"

 // This is the maximum interval to allow "stale" data.
 By default, only the
 // Consul leader will respond to queries; any requests to a follower will